 Does this contradict your conjecture above?
 Explain.
-Hint: carefully consider the definitions above.
+Hint: carefully consider the definitions given at the beginning of this activity.

 No, it does not contradict the conjecture, because the dual tetrahedron is not a polyhedron.
 Why?
 Because the definition of a polyhedron given on the first page says that a polyhedron does not cross itself anywhere, meaning you can get from any point inside the surface to any other point inside the surface without crossing any part of the surface itself.
 But this is not true for the dual tetrahedron, because to get from a point inside one of the tetrahedra to a point inside the other, you need to cross the surface of the object.